Polynomial Equations: Theory and Practice: Number of solutions

 \subsection{Kushnirenko's theorem}

 An intuitive consequence of Theorem \ref{thm:bezout} is that \emph{random} polynomial systems given by polynomials of fixed degree always have the same number of solutions.
-Looking at $f$ and $g$ from Example \ref{ex:planecurves}, we see that they do not look so \emph{random}, in the sense that some monomials of degree $\leq 3$ are missing.
+Looking at $f$ and $g$ from \eqref{eq:running}, we see that they do not look so \emph{random}, in the sense that some monomials of degree $\leq 3$ are missing.
 For instance, $x^3$ and $y^3$ do not appear.
 Having zero coefficients standing with some monomials in ${\cal F}(d_1, \ldots, d_n)$ is sometimes enough to conclude that the system lies in $\nabla_{d_1, \ldots, d_n}$.
 That is, the system is not \emph{random} in the sense of B\'ezout's theorem.
+The \emph{(monomial) support} of $f = \sum_{\alpha} c_\alpha x^\alpha$~is